-If the instance has super\read\only=ON then you might need to confirm that AdminAPI can set super\read\only=OFF.
-See Super Read-only and Instances for more information.
+If the instance has super_read_only=ON then you might need to confirm that AdminAPI can set super_read_only=OFF.
+See Instance Configuration in Super Read-only Mode for more information.

 The new cluster matches the mode of the group.
 If the adopted group was running in single-primary mode then a single-primary cluster is created.
 If the adopted group was running in multi-primary mode then a multi-primary cluster is created.